B. J. Daniels (American football): Salt Lake Stallions

 In 2018, Daniels was assigned to the Orlando Apollos of the Alliance of American Football.
-On November 27, he was drafted by the Salt Lake Stallions in the second round of the 2019 AAF QB Draft.
+On November 27, he was selected by the Salt Lake Stallions in the second round of the 2019 AAF QB Draft.
 He did not make the team's final 52-man roster, but was instead placed on injured reserve.
 The league ceased operations in April 2019.

 Seattle Dragons

-In 2019, Daniels was a member of the 2020 XFL Draft class, and was selected by the Seattle Dragons during the open phase.
+In 2019, Daniels was a member of the 2020 XFL draft class, and was selected by the Seattle Dragons during the open phase.
 He made his XFL debut in place of an injured Brandon Silvers and threw one incomplete pass.
-On February, 29, 2020, Daniels came in for relief after Brandon Silvers was unable to be successful in the first half and helped his team score their first touchdown of the game, on a run by Kenneth Farrow, and then scored his first points as an XFL player, on a 1-Pt conversion.
+On February 29, 2020, Daniels came in for relief after Silvers was unable to be successful in the first half and helped his team score their first touchdown of the game, on a run by Kenneth Farrow, and then scored his first points as an XFL player, on a 1-Pt conversion.
 He had his contract terminated when the league suspended operations on April 10, 2020.